waikato-llm/audio-dataset-converter/README.md

   -P PREFIX, --prefix PREFIX
-                        The string to prefix the pipeline with when in dry-run mode. (default: None)
+                        The string to prefix the pipeline with when in dry-run mode. (default: None) --placeholders FILE   The file with custom placeholders to load (format: key=value). (default: None)
   -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```